cite-sa/open-science-lens/docs/osl-api.md

 ## Technology

 The OSP API is build as a Spring Boot Web API application.
 It exposes its API through appropriate RESTful endpoints, exchanging json format messages.
-The following sections detail furhter technologies, endpoints, message models, data stores and additional technical information.
+The following sections detail further technologies, endpoints, message models, data stores and additional technical information.

 (components used and respective licenses)

 ## Authentication

 To secure its endpoints, a Bearer Authentication scheme is implemented in the OSL API.
-Each of the secured ednpoints expect to find a relevant header containing the appropriate authorizatioon header:
+Each of the secured endpoints expect to find a relevant header containing the appropriate authorization header:

 ```
 Authorization: Bearer <ACCESS_TOKEN>